ccammack/ccammack.com/content/posts/automatically-crop-screenshots-using-imagemagick/index.md

 <!--more-->

-As it turns out, as long as the desktop follows a consistent layout, it's easy to write a reusable [ImageMagick](https://imagemagick.org/index.php) script to automatically crop full page images down to size.
+As it turns out, as long as the desktop uses a consistent layout, it's easy to write a reusable [ImageMagick](https://imagemagick.org/index.php) script to automatically crop full screen images down to size.

 In my own case, the desktop normally has a column of icons down the left side and an open console window on the right.
 If I need to capture an object, I move it to the middle of the screen before taking the screenshot, leaving some empty space around the outside edges.

-{{< figure src="input.png" alt="Full Page Screenshot">}}
+{{< figure src="input.png" alt="Full Page Screenshot of LibreOffice Window">}}

 {{< highlight txt >}}
 C:\Users\ccammack\Desktop